chenjunhao0315/Neural_Network/README.md

 Neural_Network nn("network_name");    // The default name is sequential
 ```
 #### Add layers
-It will add layer to neural network, checking the structure of input tensor at some layer, for instance, Concat layer, the input width and height should be the same as all input. **Note**: The **first** layer of network should be **Input layer** or customed **Data layer**.
+It will add layer to neural network, checking the structure of input tensor at some layer, for instance, Concat layer, the input width and height should be the same as all input. **Note**: The **first** layer of network should be **Input layer** or custom **Data layer**.
 ```cpp
 nn.addLayer(LayerOption{{"type", "XXX"}, {"option", "YYY"}, {"input_name", "ZZZ"}, {"name", "WWW"}});    // The options are unordered
 ```